jbridson/silverstripe-framework/docs/en/topics/access-control.md

 There are a number of ways to restrict access in SilverStripe.
 In the security tab in the CMS you can create groups that have access to certain parts.
 The options can be found on the [permissions](/reference/permission) documentation.

 Once you have groups, you can set access for each page for a particular groups.
-This can be:
-- anyone
-- any person who is logged in
+This can be: Anyone, Any person who is logged in, or A specific group.
-- a specific group

 It is unclear how this works for data-objects that are not pages.

 ## The Security Groups in SilverStripe

 In the security tab you can make groups for security.
-The way this was intended was as follows (this may be a counter intuitive):
+The way this was intended was as follows (this may be counter intuitive):

-* employees
+* employees - *restricted access*
-	* marketing
+* marketing - *limited access*
-		* marketing executive
+* marketing executive - *full control*

 Thus, the further up the hierarchy you go the MORE privileges you can get.
 Similarly, you could have:

-* members
+* members - *restricted access*
-	* coordinators
+* coordinators - *limited access*
-		* admins
+* admins - *full control*

 Where members have some privileges, coordinators slightly more and administrators the most; having each group inheriting privileges from its parent group.